LoanDB/loanpy/docs/tutorial.rst

          3x3 table, to the middle column of the right 3x3 table.
 Above its arch it says "Find new etymology: ikki “cat” < iggi ← egge “dog”"

-   The overall workflow with a minimal example: Mine sound correspondences from an etymological dictionary, evaluate their predictive power, input them to a sound change applier to generate pseudo-adapted and pseudo-proto-forms, and search for phono-semantic matches between those predictions.
+   The loanword detection framework with a minimal example: Mine sound correspondences from an etymological dictionary, evaluate their predictive power, input them to a sound change applier to generate pseudo-adapted and pseudo-proto-forms, and search for phono-semantic matches between those predictions.